Trizziee/Recipe-Website/README.md

 Welcome to the Recipe Website!
 This project is a simple and elegant website designed to showcase delicious recipes in an organized and visually appealing format.
 🌐 Live Demo

-Visit the website here: Recipe Website
+Visit the website here: https://trizziee.github.io/Recipe-Website/

 📖 About

 The Recipe Website was created to make cooking inspiration easily accessible.
 It features a clean layout with a hero section, recipe categories, and easy navigation for food enthusiasts.